moskytw/mosql/docs/result.rst

         columns_names = ('detail_id', 'person_id', 'key', 'val')
         group_by      = ('person_id', 'key')

-And use it to group the result set:
+Then, use the `group` method to group our result set:

 ::